KDE/kde-builder/doc/developer/Internals.md

 configuration file, but any projects implicitly pulled in from the kde-project projects will be sorted appropriately by repo-metadata/dependencies.

-2. Projects can be directly specified on the command line. kde-projects projects can be forced by preceding the project name with a "+".
+2. Projects can be directly specified on the command line.

 After processing command line project names, any projects that match a project (or group) given from the configuration file will have the configuration